 Beat the whites of six eggs to a stiff froth.
 They should be beaten until so light and dry that they begin to fly off of the beater.
 Stir in a cupful of powdered sugar, gently and quickly.

-Dry in a warm oven for about three-quarters of an hour; then brown them slightly.
+Dry in a warm oven (200°F) for about three-quarters of an hour; then brown them slightly.
 Lift from the paper and stick them together at the base by twos.
 A dozen and a half can be made from the quantities given.

 Take from the board and, with a spoon, remove all the soft part.
 Season half a pint of rich cream with a tablespoonful of sugar and one of wine, or a speck of vanilla, and whip it to a stiff froth.

 When there is a smooth paste add the sugar, a little at a time, the whites of two eggs, one at a time, and the flour, and cornstarch.
 When thoroughly mixed, add, by degrees, the three remaining whites.

 The moment the cakes are taken from the oven, roll into the shape of cornucopias.
 If allowed to cool, they cannot be rolled, and for this reason it is best to bake only half a dozen at a time.

 When all are shaped, fill with the Kiss Mixture, made by beating the whites of three eggs to a stiff froth, and stirring into them, lightly, four tablespoonfuls of powdered sugar.

 Mrs. Goodfellow's Cookery as it Should Be (1865)

-Then drop them on white paper half the size you want them, and let them remain in a slow oven twenty minutes; four eggs will make a cake basket full.
+Then drop them on white paper half the size you want them, and let them remain in a slow oven (200°F) twenty minutes; four egg whites will make a cake basket full.

 Beat the whites of ten eggs to a stiff froth, adding slowly ten tablespoonfuls of sifted crushed sugar, but which must be very finely powdered.